3.01 Campus Security

 Crime Reporting Procedures

 The College encourages prompt and accurate reporting of all crimes, assaults, or suspicious behavior to local law enforcement.
-Report any offense occurring on a College-controlled premise, during a College-sponsored event, at an off-campus event, and when safe to do so, also report the incident to Campus Security 715-365-4420 or the Emergency Response Team (Extension 4999), who will take action and issue a timely warning if the perpetrator remains at large while making every effort not to identify the victim.
+Report any offense occurring on a College-controlled premise, during a College-sponsored event, at an off-campus event, and when safe to do so, also report the incident to Campus Security 715-365-4420 or the Emergency Response Team (Internal Extension 4999), who will take action and issue a timely warning if the perpetrator remains at large while making every effort not to identify the victim.

 The College crime reporting policy requires all staff to report crimes and/or suspicious behavior to Campus Security, the Emergency Response Team, or law enforcement.
 When deemed appropriate, college officials will involve local law enforcement agencies.
 All crime information (including anonymous reports) reported to Campus Security, Campus Security Authorities, and/or the Emergency Response Team is recorded in the Daily Crime Log.
 If the crime meets a Clery Act Reportable category, it is included in the annual Clery report.
 All crimes and behavioral violations (student and staff) are recorded and maintained by the Manager of Risk, Compliance, and Safety.

 While the College does not have pastoral or professional counselors on staff to work with victims, it can assist students by providing information on various private and public options for such services.
-One such option
+One such option is the contracted counseling group the College has made available to meet with students on our campus during the week.

 Emergency Crime Reporting Procedures